 - Understand their emotions and don’t let their feelings rule them

 - Have self-confidence, particularly to handle moods and emotions

 - Take action to improve capabilities

 Shouldn’t we only care about the bottom line?
 If the organization is making a profit, what do we care if employees and leaders are self-aware?
 Unfortunately, organizations suffer the impact of leaders who lack this vital characteristic.
 Lack of self-awareness often results in decreased morale and performance.
 A boss who lacks self-awareness, for example, is more likely to be overcome by negative emotions.
 He is also less likely to seek feedback on the impact of his behavior.
 The effect on his team could be employee disengagement and turnover.

 The Dimensional Model of Behavior emphasizes not only the competency to drive for results, but also the importance of relationships.
 Self-awareness is critical to understanding 3 things: 1) why we interact with people in certain ways; 2) why others behave as they do; and 3) how we can effectively lead and work with others whose personal style may not match our own.
 In short, self-awareness is the foundation of effective work relationships.

 Can You Learn Self-Awareness?

 Part of self-awareness is recognizing how we see the world.
-We all interpret the world around us based on our individual, unique perspective.
+We all interpret the world around us based on our individual, unique perspectives.
 It can sometimes be difficult to get an “outside eyes” view of our behavior.

 4 Tips for Increasing Self-Awareness